George Stanhope, 7th Earl of Chesterfield

 George Philip Cecil Arthur Stanhope, 7th Earl of Chesterfield (28 September 1831 – 1 December 1871), styled Lord Stanhope until 1866, was a British soldier, and Conservative politician who sat in the House of Commons from 1860 until 1866 when he inherited his peerage and sat in the House of Lords.
 He was a cricketer who played first-class cricket for Nottinghamshire and was the first president of Derbyshire County Cricket Club.

-Background
+Early life

 Chesterfield was the only son of George Stanhope, 6th Earl of Chesterfield, and the Hon.
-Anne Elizabeth, daughter of Cecil Weld-Forester, 1st Baron Forester.
+Anne Elizabeth Weld-Forester, daughter of Cecil Weld-Forester, 1st Baron Forester.

 He was educated at Eton.
 He played club cricket for I Zingari and for Old Etonians in 1851.

-Military and political career
+Career

 Chesterfield entered the British Army and achieved the rank of lieutenant in the Royal Horse Guards.
 He retired in 1855.
 In 1860 he was elected at a by-election as Member of Parliament (MP) for Nottinghamshire South, a seat he held until 1866, when he succeeded his father in the earldom and took his seat in the House of Lords.